Skip to main content

 duplicate-exportsSame symbol exported from multiple files

-Adopting fallow in an existing codebase works best as a gradual process:
+Adopting fallow in an existing codebase works best gradually:

 1. Start permissive.
 Set all rules to warn so you see issues without blocking CI.